allnightlight/ConditionalWassersteinAutoencoderPoweredBySinkhornDistance/casestudies/doc.md

 The table 3.3.1 shows the hyperparameter set for the training.
-Note that small batch size is required in this training, probably because smaller size batch can break better the symmetry accross the x-y plane which the observable variables distribution holds.
+Note that small batch size is required in this training, probably because a smaller size batch can break better the symmetry across the x-y plane which the observable variables distribution holds.
 The training has already saturated at the end of epochs, which is confirmed in the learning curves shown in the figure 3.3.1.

 We select one trained agent among the trained agents around average performances and analyze it.